We welcome your interest in transferring to UNC. Let us work with you to make the application process as smooth as possible.

 The Office of Admissions reviews applications on a rolling basis, which means you will receive an admission decision two to three weeks after submitting your application and all supporting documents.
 To graduate with a bachelor’s degree from UNC, which requires 120 semester credit hours, you must complete a minimum of 30 credit hours through UNC.

-Submit all official college transcripts from all institutions attended
+Official college transcripts from all previous institutions attended

-All documents and credentials can be submitted through Naviance (if available through your high school) or submitted one of the following ways:
+All documents and credentials must be official and sent one of the following ways:

 Office of Admissions, Carter Hall 3006, Campus Box 10, Greeley, CO 80639